HanSolCho/WeProject/README.md

 So we will try using open source including CameraFilter and CameraCoder for project execution.
 We want to achieve our goal through multiple attempts.
 There are many things I do not know yet so I will refer to more open source.
 Those codes are probably CameraFilter and CameraCoder and etc

+#extend
+The project will be modified to get screen data from code that manipulates smartphone cameras.
+We will also add code to convert the data we get from the screen into the desired form.